novak-99/ex/docs/source/FFT/dst.rst

 .. cpp:function:: constexpr std::vector<Complex> dst(const std::vector<Complex>& X, int type = 2) noexcept

    Calculates the discrete sine transform [1]_ of a complex sequence.
+For all DST types, algorithms from Chan and Ho [2_] are used.

 **Parameters**